nchah/tech-graph/README.md

 A force-directed graph of notable tech companies, their products, and services.
 View the full interactive graph [here](https://nchah.github.io/tech-graph/).

+**Disclaimer: All information on this page is presented for informational purposes only.
+There is no affiliation with any of the companies shown here.**

 ![](images/tech-graph.png)

 ## Contents